The Unseen Consequence of High Humidity:

 The Science Behind the Condensation

-When the air is saturated with moisture, it seeks cooler surfaces to condense.
+When the air is saturated with moisture, it seeks more excellent surfaces to condense.
 Your clothes dryer, which has a metal drum, provides an ideal surface for this condensation, especially when it’s not used.
 The moisture in the air turns into water droplets, accumulating in the drum and potentially leading to several problems.

 Why is This a Problem?